kyma-project/community/guidelines/content-guidelines/02-diagrams.md

 ## Tool

-Use [draw.io](https://www.draw.io) as a recommended tool.
+Use [draw.io](https://www.draw.io) or [diagrams.net](https://www.diagrams.net/index.html) as a recommended tool.
 Export the diagram as an SVG and save it under the corresponding `assets` directory.

 ## Size